wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 discussed earlier).
 Meanwhile, a new request is created based on the current request, and the new request is sent to the lower level to acquire the block.
 The rest of the actions depends on whether the address tag already exists in the current cache or not.
-If it does, meaning that the coherence action is taken to upgrade the permission of the block (which only happens for `GETX` and `GETSX`), then no further action is taken.
+If it does, meaning that the coherence action is taken to upgrade the permission of the block (which only happens for `GetX` and `GETSX`), then no further action is taken.

 If, however, the address tag does not exist, then two more transactions are started: eviction and write back.